akdenizcse/pl-evaluation-gizem/template.md

 Interpreted Languages
 ```

--The rsort() functions sort the values of an array in descending alphabetical/numerical order (Ex: Z, Y, X, W, V...
+- The rsort() functions sort the values of an array in descending alphabetical/numerical order (Ex: Z, Y, X, W, V...
 5, 4, 3, 2, 1...)

 ```
 <?php